Skip to content

 Inline schemas

-Inline object or enum schemas defined inside property definitions, array items, or additionalProperties are generated as nested types under the owning model class, keeping the type hierarchy compact:
+Inline object or enum schemas defined inside property definitions, array items, or additionalProperties are generated as nested types under the owning model class, which keeps the type hierarchy compact:

 yaml